Freeriding (winter sport): Equipment

-Freeride snowboarding has evolved a wide range of different snowboards to make best use of varied conditions.
-Originally freeride snowboards were pretty much what we would now call all-mountain snowboards – which make up a large part of the market as they are the ideal choice for the all-rounder.
-However, nowadays powder specific snowboards and backcountry snowboards are what you'd expect to find under the 'Freeride' category.
+Freeride snowboarding has evolved a range of different snowboards to make best use of varied conditions.
+Originally freeride snowboards were very similar to all-mountain snowboards.
+However, nowadays powder-specific snowboards and backcountry snowboards are expected to be found under the 'Freeride' category.

 A freeride snowboard usually has a directional shape, a set back stance and a flex pattern with a nose that is softer than the tail, this helps keep the nose out of the snow, with turn initiation and with handling poor snow conditions.
 Many freeride snowboards incorporate a rocker element in the nose, which is then made extra long beyond the contact points to increase float.
 They also typically have a wider nose and taper towards the tail again to make riding in powder easier.
 Some freeride snowboards have a swallow tail shape to allow the back to sink into the snow, and others have pintails which help you transfer faster from edge to edge in deep snow.

 Overall a freeride snowboards are usually stiffer tip to tail and edge to edge than freestyle board to ensure a more precise and stable ride.
 Boots and bindings are also usually stiffer than their freestyle snowboarding counterparts.